ponderng/Sidequests/_drafts/HackTheBox-Registry.md

 bolt.db: SQLite 3.x database, last written using SQLite version 3022000
 {% endhighlight %}

-Unfortunately, the box doesn't have sqlite3 program installed so we can't directly open it from there, it has to first be copied out first.
-One way to do that is by using netcat.
+Unfortunately, the box doesn't have the SQLite3 program installed so we can't directly open it from there, it has to first be copied out.
+One way to do that is by using Netcat.

-There must be some firewall rules set up to drop outgoing connections, because none of my attempts to send the file back the way I normally do it worked.
+There must be some firewall rules set up to drop outgoing connections because none of my attempts to send the file back the way I normally do it worked.
 So instead, it has to be done by setting up the listener on the remote box first.

 `nc -lvnp 5555 < bolt.db`